VictoriaSzy/MKS21X-FinalProject/README.md

 Victoria: I went to the CS Dojo to try to get help with using lanterna because the tiles are eaten by the cursor once it passes through.
 I think that I need to find a way to store how that certain coordinate of the terminal looked before the cursor goes over it or to make the certain tiles identify themselves differently.
 I think that I can do it based on the color maybe (sort of similar to the patches from NetLogo).
 I created a new file and went through it to make sure that I understand what code was doing and/or causing.

-jionghao: I spent time looking through each line of code and compared it to our working commits, i fixed the problem where the cooridnates you enter were swapped.
-We still need to learn lanterna.
+jionghao: I spent time looking through each line of code and compared it to our working commits, i fixed the problem where the coordinates you enter were swapped.

+01-16-2019

+Victoria: I moved the creation of the tiles into the for loop and changed the cursor to be a different character.
+I tried to find a different character that would not take up too much space for the tiles and I tested it out and worked pretty well.
+We plan on changing the color of the background when the cursor goes over a tile (the rectangular character) and that should hopefully let the tile stay there once the cursor moves.